 Hyundai Ioniq Electric motor, drive & performance

-Hyundai Ioniq electric motor, 0-62mph and acceleration
+Hyundai Ioniq Electric 0-62mph, top speed and acceleration

 With that extra power at its disposal, 0-62mph is delivered in 9.7 seconds; half a second faster than the pre-facelift version of the Ioniq could manage.
 The top speed is down, however, falling from 103mph to 96mph.

 Typically for an electric car, the acceleration is best in the 0-30mph range before tailing off as the speed climbs.
 However, the level of shove at your disposal around town feels significant, and you won’t be left wanting for power when looking for overtaking gaps on the motorway.

 The ride in the Ioniq Electric is generally very good, even on the UK's typically harsh roads.
 On the roughest surfaces, you will notice the car jiggle slightly, although the seats do a reasonable job of soaking up the vibrations.
 At motorway speeds, very little tyre or road noise makes its way into the car, but there’s a noticeable amount of wind noise when you approach 70mph.